 The train changes direction in Meiringen.
 A flat stretch through the Hasli valley follows before the train reaches Brienz along beautiful Lake Brienz.
 About 20 minutes later the train arrives in Interlaken Ost (East), which is the gateway to the Jungfrau region.

 Sit on the right side of the train for the best view of the lakes and the view while descending from the pass down to Meiringen.

 First the train runs along the river Aare to the other side of Interlaken.
 It continues its way to Spiez, a town at a scenic location along Lake Thun.
 You can easily see the pyramid shaped Mount Niesen from here.

 The GoldenPass line proceeds into the Simmen valley: a typically Swiss green valley with farms, small villages, forests and surrounded by mountains.

 You can best sit on the right side for the view on Lake Thun, but this is only a short section.

 Section 3: Zweisimmen to Montreux

 The train winds its way through the valley, which is quite narrow in some places.
 The valley ends in a tunnel that leads to Les Avants.
-From there, Montreux is just 3 km as the crow flies, but there are still 578 m to descend.
-Cogwheel track and many curves are necessary to complete the last 20 minutes of the journey, and you will have a wonderful view of Lake Geneva along the way.
+From there, Montreux is just 3 km as the crow flies, but there are still 578 metres left to descend.
+Cogwheel track and many curves are required to complete the last 20 minutes of the journey, and you will have a wonderful view of Lake Geneva along the way.

 What's the best leg of the route?

 All sections are worth your time.
-If we necessarily had to choose a section it would be section 3, Zweisimmen to Montreux.
-This is where the line is at its narrowest, tram-like sometimes, and the descent to Montreux with the view of Lake Geneva is absolutely beautiful.
+If we had to choose one it would be section 3: Zweisimmen-Montreux.
+This is where the line is at its narrowest, tram-like sometimes, and the descent to, or ascent from, Montreux with the view of Lake Geneva is beautiful.